 A European railroad needed to monitor its seat reservation activity in order to create a fare model reflecting the usage of the rail line.
 The fare modeling was a computationally intensive application running on a Solaris system with an Oracle database.

-Shadowbase Solution: Heterogeneous Continuous Processing Systems
+HPE Shadowbase Solution: Heterogeneous Continuous Processing Systems

-- Ticketing and seat reservations are handled by an HPE NonStop Server.
+- Ticketing and seat reservations are handled by an HPE NonStop server.

-- As tickets are sold, the reservation information is replicated from the NonStop SQL Server database to the Oracle database on the Solaris system.
+- As tickets are sold, the reservation information is replicated from the NonStop SQL database to the Oracle database on the Solaris system.

 - There, the fare modeling applications track reservation activity and make decisions concerning future fares.

 - Changes to the pricing of remaining available seats are then returned to the NonStop server.

 - The railroad can now monitor ridership traffic and modify its fare model to maximize profits in real-time.